 “We either need to postpone this to give an opportunity to even consider Councilman Fleming’s amendment, or we should flat out vote this down and start over," said Mayor Janice Daniels, who opposes the project.

 A half-hour into deliberation, Fleming said, “I’m willing to go now to $6 million, and that’s it.”

 After an attempt by Slater to cap the project at $7.5 million in an effort to entice a "yes" vote from Fleming failed, council voted 4-3 not to approve the design subcontract for final design of the project.

-The project, more than a decade in the making, has been met with support from the business community and Gov. Rick Snyder and opposition from individuals and some members of Troy City Council, including Troy Mayor Janice Daniels.
+The project, more than a decade in the making, has been met with and and opposition from and some members of Troy City Council, including Troy Mayor Janice Daniels.